kabiroberai/Wacro/README.md

 As of today, Wacro already allows library authors to build macros in WebAssembly and users to consume them like any other Swift library: see the `Example/` folder for details.
 However there are currently some performance pitfalls — which can be fixed, albeit requiring implementation within the compiler/SwiftPM itself.

-**Wacro is not** a GSoC submission: it merely exists to show that this is possible (without even modifying the compiler or SwiftPM!) but a real-world implementation _should_ probably be integrated into the compiler and SwiftPM to improve usability and performance.
+**Wacro is not** a GSoC submission: it merely exists to show that this is possible (without even modifying the compiler or SwiftPM!) since the GSoC proposal hasn't seen much movement.
+A real-world implementation should probably be integrated into the compiler and SwiftPM to improve usability and performance.

 ## Why?